ITU-BDSA23-GROUP19/Chirp/README.md

 ## Access the CSV database remotely
-- Open your browser and go to the following URL.
+- Open a browser and go to the following URL.
 https://bdsagroup19chirpremotedb.azurewebsites.net/

-- Add one of the following lines to the URL.
+- Add one of the following lines to the end of the URL.
 `cheeps` - Retrieve all cheep
 `cheeps?limit=<limit>` - Retrieve an amount of cheep.